 3 days in Hamburg is a good amount of time to see this interesting city in the north of Germany.
-It’s a fascinating place to visit and you won’t be short of things to do while you’re there.
+It’s a fascinating place to visit and you won’t be short of things to do while there.

 You can check out the cool Reeperbahn, where The Beatles played on an almost nightly basis before they made it big!
 Head to Speicherstadt to check out the famous red-brick warehouses and canals.
 Plus, you can check out the amazing Elbphilarmonie at the waterside.